manuelAlonsoPerez/bookshop_redux_basic/README.md

 ## Status

-The  project is working and is possible to introduce new searches.
-The searchbar is dessigned as a controlled component, any value update will trigger a new search in the Youtube Api and re-render the components.
+The  project is working and is possible to select different books.
+The books array is placed in the App state and accesed with Redux.
-All new searches are debounced to improve smooth functioning.

 ![](./bookshop_basic_redux.png)